cloudentity/vertx-tools/README.md

 ```

 If `enabled` is `false` then the entry is filtered out from the `stores` array.
 If you reference environment variable
-(see TODO <<Configuration references>>) then you can control what config stores are used without changing content of meta config file.
+(see [Configuration references](#config-references)) then you can control what config stores are used without changing content of meta config file.

 ```json
 {